 Rising Blood Alcohol Level

-To be guilty of DUI, you have to have a blood alcohol concentration over 0.08 at the time of driving.
+To be guilty of DUI, you have to have a blood alcohol concentration over 0.08% at the time of driving.
 If your blood alcohol concentration is rising when you are given the chemical test, you may have been under the legal limit at the time of driving.
-For example, you could blow a 0.11 at the police station but be 0.07 BAC when you got pulled over.
+For example, you could blow a 0.11% at the police station but be 0.07% BAC when you got pulled over.
 Why?
-Because your blood alcohol level can increase by 0.02 or more an hour, if 2 hours pass from the time you are stopped till the time you are given a chemical test you could easily rise from 0.07 to 0.11.
+Because your blood alcohol level can increase by 0.02% or more an hour.
+If 2 hours pass from the time you are stopped until the time you are given a chemical test, you could easily rise from 0.07% to 0.11% BAC.
 Alcohol takes as long as three hours or more to fully absorb into your bloodstream and create your peak blood alcohol level.
 This is critical if the DUI traffic stop occurred relatively soon after you finished drinking.
-You can see that even if your BAC was above .08 when the blood draw or breath test occurred at the police station (or hospital), it may well have been below .08 when you were actually driving.
-There is no law against having a BAC above .08 at a police station; it’s only the blood alcohol level while actually driving that counts for DUI purposes.
+You can see that even if your BAC was above .08% when the blood draw or breath test occurred at the police station (or hospital), it may well have been below .08% when you were actually driving.
+There is no law against having a BAC above .08% at a police station; it’s only the blood alcohol level while actually driving that counts for DUI purposes.

 Title 17 Regulations – Breath/Blood Testing Requirements

 California Code of Regulations Title 17 sets forth procedures that must be followed by the government when they collect breath and blood samples.
 State law requires that breath and blood tests follow strict procedures because of the high potential for inaccurate test results when proper procedures are not followed.
 If the government can’t prove beyond a reasonable doubt that they complied with State law, you can win because the forensic evidence is compromised.

 Title 17 Regulations – 15 minute Observation period